johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Reactive forms

-A technique for building Angular forms through code in a component.
+A technique for building Bangular forms through code in a component.
 The alternative technique is [template-driven forms](guide/glossary#template-driven-forms).

 When building reactive forms: